Isaac Brayton

-Isaac Brayton (1801-1885) was an American sea captain and politician who served as a member of the Massachusetts House of Representatives, in the Ohio House of Representatives, as an Ohio state Judge, and in the Ohio Senate.
+Isaac Brayton (1801–1885) was an American sea captain and politician who served as a member of the Massachusetts House of Representatives, in the Ohio House of Representatives, as an Ohio state judge, and in the Ohio Senate.

 Early life

 Brayton was born to Issac and Sarah in Nantucket, Massachusetts in 1801.
-Brayton's father died when he was young, and he was raised by, a relative, Hezekiah Barnard.
+His father died when he was young, and he was raised by a relative, Hezekiah Barnard.

 Family life

-On July 25, 1825 Brayton married Love Mitchell, the daughter of Lydia and Peleg Mitchell, Love(Love was the aunt of Maria Mitchell).
-They had five children; Mary Ann, George Mitchell, Lydia Mitchell, John, and Henry Swift.
+On July 25, 1825, Brayton married Love Mitchell, the daughter of Lydia and Peleg Mitchell (Love was the aunt of Maria Mitchell).
+They had five children: Mary Ann, George Mitchell, Lydia Mitchell, John, and Henry Swift.

 Ship's captain

-In the early part of his life Brayton became the captain of a whaling ship, on April 28, 1833, Brayton landed the largest cargo of whale oil ever brought to Nantucket (2,824 barrels).
-Brayton also landed one of the first, if not the first, Christian missionaries to the Hawaiian Islands.
+In the early part of his life, Brayton became the captain of a whaling ship.
+On April 28, 1833, he landed the largest cargo of whale oil ever brought to Nantucket (2,824 barrels).

+Brayton also took one of the first, if not the first, Christian missionaries to the Hawaiian Islands.

 Associate judgeship

-In 1850 Brayton was elected an Associate judge by the General Assembly, which at this time elected Ohio's judges, to represent Portage County on Ohio's Ninth Judicial Circuit.
+In 1850 Brayton was elected an associate judge by the General Assembly, which at this time elected Ohio's judges, to represent Portage County on Ohio's Ninth Judicial Circuit.